A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Generators

 \generator{\hyperpa.} \hyperpa, proposed by~\cite{do2020structural}, is based on observations about $k$-level decomposed graphs (see \patternref{pat:heavy_tail_group_deg}, \patternref{pat:high_transitivity}, and \patternref{pat:singular_value_distribution}).
 It is a group-wise extension of preferential attachment \citep{barabasi1999emergence}) where the key idea is that new nodes are more likely attached to existing high-degree nodes, making the ``rich'' nodes ``richer''.
 For example, researchers who have co-authored many papers are likely to share common interests, which leads to more future collaborations.

 \begin{itemize} \item\textbf{Algorithm summary:} For each node $v$, \hyperpa first samples the number of ``new'' hyperedges.
 For each ``new'' hyperedge, \hyperpa samples a hyperedge size $s$, and then attaches the node $v$ to a group of size $(s-1)$ with probability proportional to the group degrees {(see \msref{measure:group_deg})} using preferential attachment. \item\textbf{Intuitions:} Preferential attachment is known to be able to produce graphs with skewed degree distributions (see \ptref{pattern:heavy_tailed_deg_dist}), high clustering coefficients, small diameters, etc. Intuitively, \hyperpa also produces hypergraphs with similar patterns generalized to hypergraphs (see \patternref{pat:heavy_tail_group_deg}, \patternref{pat:high_transitivity}, and \patternref{pat:singular_value_distribution}).
 Notably, preferential attachment is done in a group-wise manner in \hyperpa, which produces skewed group (and also individual) degrees (see \ptref{pattern:heavy_tailed_deg_dist} and \patternref{pat:heavy_tail_group_deg}). \item\textbf{Discussions:} \hyperpa generates hyperedges in a dynamic way.
 However, the timestamps of hyperedges are considered neither in observations nor in evaluations.
-Extending the observations and evaluations to temporal hypergraphs would be an interesting future direction. \end{itemize}
+Extending the observations and evaluations to temporal hypergraphs would be an interesting future direction. {Refer to \citep{roh2023growing} for more general discussions on preferential attachment in hypergraphs.} \end{itemize}

 \generator{HMPA.} HMPA (high-modularity preferential attachment), proposed by~\cite{giroire2022preferential}, also uses the idea of preferential attachment.
 The generator also considers community structures (see \ptref{pat:community}) with high modularity (see \msref{measure:modularity}), which are observed in real-world hypergraphs.